bfwg/ngx-drag-scroll/README.md

   this.dragScrollDom = this.element.nativeElement.querySelector('.nav-tabs');
   this.dragScrollRef = new ElementRef(this.dragScrollDom );

-  this.dragScroll = new DragScroll(this.dragScrollRef, this.renderer);
+  this.dragScroll = new DragScroll(this.dragScrollRef, this.renderer, this.cdr);
   this.dragScroll.attach({
     disabled: false,
     scrollbarHidden: true,